 In-Home Services provided nearly 1.2 million units of service to assist Native American elders.

 Caregiver Counseling and Support Group Services provided more than 29,000 units of counseling and support group services to caregivers caring for elders or grandparents caring for grandchildren.

 Caregiver Respite Services provided close to 96,000 units of respite services to Native American caregivers caring for elders or grandparents caring for their grandchildren.

-To obtain more information about the services provided to Native American elders and their caregivers, visit the AGing Integrated Database (AGID), an online query system based on AoA-related data files and surveys and well as population characteristics from the Census Bureau for comparison purposes.
+To obtain more information about the services provided to Native American elders and their caregivers, visit the AGing, Independence, and Disability (AGID) Program Data Portal, an online query system based on ACL-related data files and surveys as well as population characteristics from the Census Bureau for comparison purposes.
 The system allows users to produce customized tables in a step-by-step process and output the results in print or spreadsheet form.
-Information on Title VI Services by Tribal Organization is available through this database.
+Information on Title VI Services by Tribal Organization is available through this data portal.

 - Funding History